MauriceNino/dashdot/README.md

   mauricenino/dashdot
 ```

-**Configuration**

-You can configure your Docker-installed dashboard via environment variables inside the container.
+You can configure your Docker-installed dashboard via environment variables
+inside the container.
-You can pass them by specifying them in your custom Dockerfile, or via the `--env` flag.
+You can pass them by specifying them in your custom Dockerfile, or via the
+`--env` flag.

 ```bash
 > docker container run -it \